matthewwithanm/monorouter/README.md

 - **fragment:String**: The hash portion of the requested URL, excluding the hash mark. e.g. `'this-is-the-hash'`
 - **first:Boolean**: Is this the first request being handled by this router?
+- **from(causes:String...):Boolean**: Check the cause of the request.
+Causes that monorouter sends are:

+  * `"startup"` - When a request is triggered by the router initialization in the browser.
+  * `"popstate"` - When a request is triggered by a popstate event
+  * `"link"` - When a request is triggered by a link click captured by the link hijacker

+  You may also send custom causes.
+For example, [connect-monorouter] uses the string '"httprequest"'.
+Generally, causes shouldn't be used to affect routing behavior—they are meant primarily for logging.

 ### Handler Context